Back to all features

 Schedule rules drive the planner, the unit timeline, and every AI action.

-How teachers use rotating schedule engine
+How teachers use it

 Build around cycle days, not just Monday to Friday assumptions, so the planner reflects how schools actually run.